jackthanakrit/cypress-cucumber-scalable-framework/README.md

 This project is a scalable testing framework using Cypress and Cucumber for end-to-end testing.
 It follows a modular structure to ensure maintainability and scalability.

+## Allure Report

+The test results are available as an Allure Report.
+You can view the latest report [here](https://jackthanakrit.github.io/cypress-cucumber-scalable-framework/).

+---

 ## Table of Contents

 - [Setup](#setup)